severcoal/xn--wg8h8b03bg1f/Non-Monetary Balance Insurance (NMGV).md

 ### ✝️ Ecclesiastical Legal Framework

+---

+### ✝️ Reference to Canon Law and Catholic Social Teaching

+This agreement is in harmony with the principles of the *Codex Iuris Canonici*
+and the Catholic Social Teaching, particularly the values of
+**truth, justice, solidarity, subsidiarity, and responsibility for creation**.

+It unites spiritual and civil law:
+Divine law (*CIC* can.
+1752 – “*Salus animarum suprema lex esto*” – *The salvation of souls shall be the supreme law*)
+serves as the guiding principle above all provisions,
+while the civil regulations of the German Civil Code (*BGB*) ensure legal validity.

+Thus, the agreement serves a dual purpose:
+🕊️ **the salvation of souls and the well-being of creation.**

+---

 Please check which interpretation shall apply to this agreement:

 - [ ] **Option A – Supplementary:**